Traffic Records Program

 The TraCS Steering Committee was formed to oversee TraCS implementation in Alaska.
 This committee includes agency personnel from Alaska DOT&PF, Alaska Court System, Division of Motor Vehicles, Department of Public Safety, the Department of Health & Social Services.

-TraCS Steering Committee Meeting Minutes
+TraCS Steering Committee Meeting Schedule and Minutes

 - Alaska Motor Vehicle Collision Report (12-200) Instruction Manual - January 2016